spot_img

 2. Power Plant Control: In power plants, PLCs play a crucial role in regulating and controlling various operations, including power distribution, load balancing, generator control, and fault detection.

-3. Automotive Industry: PLCs are utilised in automobile manufacturing for tasks such as controlling robotic arms, ensuring precise assembly, and monitoring quality control systems.
+3. Automotive Industry: PLCs utilised in automobile manufacturing for tasks such as controlling robotic arms, ensuring precise assembly, and monitoring quality control systems.

 How Does a PLC Work Step by Step?